 Now, what about clues?
 The first clue is that she showed the tooth to someone during the car ride home, so we rush to the car to look for the tooth.
 No tooth.
 We also have the clue that the person she showed the tooth to was Mason, so we go check out that clue.
 Mason says he doesn’t have the tooth, but they should make a list of what they know.
 Plus, King has discovered a clue: Kayla’s teeth smell like turkey sandwich.
 Mason’s hand smells like turkey sandwich too.
 So King searches Mason but doesn’t find the tooth.

-Kayla wonders if the tooth fairy somehow took the tooth from the pillow.
+Kayla wonders if the tooth fairy somehow took the took from the pillow.
 But the tooth fairy leaves her a note saying she did not.
 King searches the pillow again and notices it smells like turkey sandwich.
 He looks closer and finds a hole.
 He pulls out some stuffing.
 The tooth falls out.
 The mystery is solved.

 Because this is a longer story, the clues are more complex and include red herrings like Mason smelling of turkey which makes King think Mason may be the culprit.
 Even this red herring actually hints at a true clue, the smell, which ultimately solves the mystery.